dvanderweele/ART/README.md

 Next you can create iterator functions to iterate over a bounded range of set bits.
 It uses same principle as computing first set rank, but more arithmetic required to calculate which "page" of bits in your bitmap array contains your bounds.
 Every time you yield the rank of a set bit, you unset that rank in a temporary variable before attempting another yield.
 And you continue until that temporary variable reaches zero.

 It's finicky but possible in JavaScript.
-The way I do it is I make a class that extends Uint32Array, and then the class gets static generator functions for iterating over bounded ranges of set bits.
-Each combination of lower bound and upper bound being inclusive or exclusive is a separate method which you assign to the instance's `Symbol.iterator` as required.
+The way I do it is I make a class that extends Uint32Array and then implement methods which return iterators over bounded ranges of bits.

 # Making JavaScript Numbers Binary Comparable